Accessing Waste Management Funding in New York's Urban-Rural Interface

 Summary

-If you are located in New York and working in the area of Municipalities, this funding opportunity may be a good fit.
+If you are located in New York and working in the area of Other, this funding opportunity may be a good fit.
 For more relevant grant options that support your work and priorities, visit The Grant Portal and use the Search Grant tool to find opportunities.

 Grant Overview